barefootnetworks/sonic-swss/doc/Dtel/Dtel-SONiC.md

 Revision 0.1

 # About this Manual
-This document provides general information on Dataplane Telemetry feature implementation in SONiC
+This document provides general information on the implementation of the Dataplane Telemetry (DTel) feature in SONiC.

 # Scope
-This document describes the high level design of Dataplane Telemetry feature in SONiC
+This document describes the high level design of the Dataplane Telemetry feature in SONiC.

 # Definitions/Abbreviation